 Financial freedom is a state of mind and means different things to different people.
 It also changes in time.

 For some, financial independence means having enough money to pay all the monthly bills, for others – it’s owning multiple properties.

 Just a few years ago, financial freedom for me meant having enough money saved up in case I wanted to leave my job.
 I didn’t want to sell my soul at a job that I detested only to be paid.

 I wanted to have enough money to be financially okay for at least 6 months, and not have to desperately rush into any available job just to pay my bills.

 Today, financial freedom means not having to depend on a single source of income (i. e employer).
 My goal is to diversify my income streams through different endeavours, like freelance, part-time employment, passive blogging income, and investment shares.

 Ultimately, I want to have the freedom and flexibility to work for pleasure, not money.

 When it comes to financial planning, women are more vulnerable than men.

-Below are just few of the unique challenges we face:
+Below are just a few of the unique challenges we face:

 Longer life with lower pay